 Which is great.
 Because if they ever do decide to return something and find out that it’s super difficult or even impossible, you’ve lost them.

 Avoid stress on both your parts and handle returns the right way, so that your customers go away happy and will be willing to return to your business and buy again.

-I call this the “plenty of fish in the sea” business model.
+This can be called the “plenty of fish in the sea” business model.
 Instead of trying to institute the kind of customer service that increases the odds of customers coming back, businesses that follow this model expend their energies reeling customers in and working them to make that one-time sale.